dtoraelek/lmms4Gentoo/README.md

 Why the fork of LMMS?
 ----------------------

+Apart from compiling options and an install script, this is still fundamentally the same program.
 LMMS has an ebuild for Gentoo with broken LADSPA support.
 LMMS4Gentoo, as the name suggests, is not my work, nor am I claiming it as my own.
 It is simply a patch to ensure functionality on Gentoo Linux and other source based Distributions.
+The LMMS Devs also denied a simple installation script, so I put it here.

 Changes from LMMS Master
 ------------------------